 I’ve found that great leaders also usually have a really rich cultural life.
 I think it’s so important to go to the theatre, to galleries, to museums and to be inspired.
 It’s also a reminder that luxury doesn’t operate in a vacuum - it’s part of an incredible creative and cultural ecosystem.
 Culture makes you use a different part of your brain which helps you to respond to life with all your heart.

 Women put enormous pressure on themselves to achieve everything by their mid-30’s. (...)
 Don’t burn yourself out – if you feel left behind, know that you can catch up again.

 READING!
 My head is always in a book.
 I get all of my great ideas from books and love escaping into someone else’s world or imagination.
 Creativity is a muscle that needs to be flexed and strengthened regularly.

 If there's one book we should all read this year, what is it?

 Viv Groskop’s ‘Lift as you Climb: Women, Ambition and How to Change the Story’ is just out in paperback and I recommend it to any woman looking for advice about how to get on in the world at the same time as helping others.
 It’s motivating, practical and joyful and it helps you work out what ambition means to you, and how you can support other women without disadvantaging yourself.
 It’s an intelligent self-help book for anyone who ever wondered what it means to be successful without being the kind of person you hate (ie. without being an ***hole).

 What makes you a Hedoine?

-You can connect with Mona on Instagram or Linkedin.
-Don’t forget to share this article with someone who inspires you, and sign up to our newsletter below to have the latest Real Hedoines in your inbox.
+You can follow Helen for CEO content and cocktail making on instagram here.
+Don’t forget to share this article with someone who inspires you and sign up to our newsletter below to have the latest Real Hedoines in your inbox.